 Remember Sleepless in Seattle, the classic love story by Nora Ephron with Tom Hanks and Meg Ryan?
 Tom Hanks fearfully wants to start dating again and thinks tiramisu is a new technique to use in bed.
 He is so nervous and asks Rob Riener, “Some woman is gonna want me to do it to her and I’m not gonna know what it is what tiramisu is.”
 In his dry witty humor, Riener says, “You’ll love it.”

-In English, tiramisu means “pick-me-up.”
+In reality, tiramisu translates to “pick-me-up.”
 The history of tiramisu is rich and colorful, but Clara and Gigi Padovani have literally written the book on the subject.
 Their book titled, Tiramisu: History, Curiosity, Interpretations of the Most Loved Italian Dessert, gives the true history of the dessert in addition to 17 original tiramisu recipes from around Italy.
 Originally created in Friuli-Venezia Giulia at the resturant Al Vetturino di Pieris, it was popularized and spread around the world from Venezia, the region of Venice.
 The Padovanis have coined March 21 as Tiramisu day. because they thought it was a perfect way to usher in the spring.

 The tiramisu cooking class was in a cute restaurant called Il Maritozzo Rosso Bistrot run by Edoardo Fraioli and Francesca Cappelli.
 They are two very creative chefs who are well known in Rome for their original recipes using the maritozzo, a sweet Roman roll much like the French brioche.
 You could easily walk right by the restaurant without noticing; it is a perfect hidden treasure.